freddie4675/TWN_Module_7_Docker_for_local_dev/README.md

 #By following through this exersise I have demonstrated the role of what a continous intergration tool like jenkins would perform in the pipeline

+#A development server would then run a docker compose file starting the docker images sourced from docker hub as well as the one from your private repository